 In 2018, Sayanora Philip made two debuts.
 The singer turned music composer for rural drama Kuttanpillaiyude Sivarathri, becoming one of the few women in India to do that.
 For director Shyamaprasad’s slice-of-life Hey Jude, she dubbed for actor Trisha Krishnan.
 While she always knew composing music would be a part of her journey, the second instance rattled her a little.

 She laughs from the other end of the phone over the memory of the dubbing sessions, her voice resembling a sunny day, in contrast to the heavy downpour outside.
 “I nailed the emotional scenes where she (Rachael, the character played by Trisha) loses her cool and screams at her father and friends.
 Everyone in the studio was happy.
 Then came the real challenge.
+I could just not do the romantic scenes.
+I was nervous, and blushing so much.”
+Finally, the team offered to turn down the lights in the studio and leave her alone so that she could dub in peace.

 In a conversation with Silverscreen.in, the 34-year-old musician spoke about her career that spans over 14 years, her penchant for experimentation, and her association with the Women In Cinema Collective, the platform that brewed a storm in a patriarchal Malayalam film industry.